An Incremental Unified Framework for Small Defect Inspection: Introduction

 \section{Introduction}

-AI-driven small defect inspection, commonly known as anomaly detection, is pivotal in numerous industrial manufacturing sectors~\cite{huong2022federated,lu2022deep,zhou2020siamese}, spanning from medical engineering~\cite{khalil2022efficient} to material science~\cite{kahler2022anomaly}, and electronic components~\cite{jayasekara2023detecting}.
+AI-driven small defect inspection, commonly known as anomaly detection, is pivotal in numerous industrial manufacturing sectors~\cite{huong2022federated,lu2022deep,zhou2020siamese,yang2024defectspectrumgranularlook}, spanning from medical engineering~\cite{khalil2022efficient} to material science~\cite{kahler2022anomaly}, and electronic components~\cite{jayasekara2023detecting}.
 Automated product inspections facilitated by these applications not only boast impressive accuracy but also significantly reduce labor costs.

-While most of the current inspection systems~\cite{defard2021padim,li2022towards,liu2020towards,cohen2020sub} are specifically designed for particular industrial products (One-Model-One-Object, cf. Fig.~\ref{moti} (A) (B)), the ever-changing dynamics of real-world product variants present two salient challenges.
+While most of the current inspection systems~\cite{defard2021padim,li2022towards,liu2020towards,cohen2020sub,reiss2021panda,yildiz2022automated,chang2022tire,sun2023continual,sun2022new,chen2021defect} are specifically designed for particular industrial products (One-Model-One-Object, cf. Fig.~\ref{moti} (A) (B)), the ever-changing dynamics of real-world product variants present two salient challenges.
 Firstly, there is a pressing need for a system capable of detecting multiple objects.
 Secondly, the adaptability of these systems to the frequently adjusted production schedules~\cite{towill1997analysis} is a lingering concern.
 Relying solely on acquiring new inspection equipment is neither cost-effective nor efficient due to increased deployment time.

 Currently, only limited research addresses these challenges.
-One-Model-N-Object approaches like UniAD~\cite{you2022unified} and OmiAD~\cite{zhao2023omnial} proposees a unified network suitable for a broad spectrum of objects.
+One-Model-N-Object approaches like UniAD~\cite{you2022unified} and OmiAD~\cite{zhao2023omnial} propose a unified network suitable for a broad spectrum of objects (Fig.~\ref{moti} (C)).
 However, its capability is restricted when encountering dynamic or unfamiliar objects.
 On the other hand, CAD~\cite{li2022towards} suggests embedding features of multiple objects into a memory bank, with a binary classifier discerning defects (Fig.~\ref{moti} (D)).
-Yet, the differences in object distributions can jeopardize memory bank features, escalating storage demands and impeding pixel-level performance evaluation.
+Yet, the differences in object distributions can jeopardize memory bank features and impede pixel-level performance evaluation.
+Although Liu et al.~\cite{liu2024unsupervised} design a learnable prompt to find needed object information in the memory bank, this solution is still constrained by escalating storage demands.